-COURSE DESCRIPTIONS BUSM 131 FOUNDATIONS OF SPORT MANAGEMENT
+BUSM 131 FOUNDATIONS OF SPORT MANAGEMENT

 This course serves as an introduction to the concepts and practices in Sport Management.
 Students are exposed to the history of sport management, principles that build the foundation of the discipline, and career opportunities available in the sport management profession.
-This course partially fulfills the global awareness and social responsibility outcome.
 Prerequisite: none.